Chemical Processing Humidity Control

 - Ambient conditions prevent production.

-- The process can have a negative impact on the environment due to the amount of energy that is required.
+- The process can harm the environment due to the required amount of energy.

 - Condensation control on parts cooled in the process